AdvaniaSE/PowerShellFundamentals/00. Install PowerShell & VSCode/Detailed.md

 ## Lab 00.
 Detailed - Install PowerShell & VSCode

 - **If Windows**
   - Check your currently installed Windows PowerShell version by running `$PSVersionTable` in your Windows PowerShell console

 - Install [PowerShell 7](https://github.com/PowerShell/PowerShell/releases/tag/v7.2.1)

 - Install [Visual Studio Code](http://aka.ms/vscode)
   - Install PowerShell Extension for VSCode

 - Find out your current Execution Policy by running `Get-ExecutionPolicy -List` and looking at the highest policy that is not `Undefined`

+- Install [Git-scm](https://git-scm.com/) (or another git client)
+  - Make sure you check the **`Use the native Windows Secure Channel library`** during install!

 ---